 Whether you're publishing an app for the first time or making an update, your app’s publishing status helps you understand its availability on Google Play.

-You can see your app's latest publishing status under the title and package name when you select the app in Play Console.
+You can see your app's latest publishing status under your app's name and package name when you select your app in Play Console.

 There are three types of publishing status:

-- App status: Helps you understand your app’s availability on Google Play and who it’s available to (such as testers, all Google Play users, etc.).
+- App status: Helps you understand your app’s availability on Google Play and who it’s available to (such as testers, all Google Play users, and so on).

 - Update status: Helps you understand the availability of your latest update.
 An update is a set of one or more changes that you've made to your app.